JulianSilva2001/PCB-Defects-Detetion-Device/README.md

     git clone https://github.com/yourusername/pcb-defects-detection-device.git
     ```

-2. **Requirements**: Install the necessary dependencies by running:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. **Running the Device**: Follow the setup instructions in the documentation to assemble the hardware and run the device.
+2. **Running the Device**: Follow the setup instructions in the documentation to assemble the hardware and run the device.

 ## Documentation